• Skip to primary navigation

 • Place the coated chicken wings on the rack.
 Lightly spray them with oil.

-• Bake them for 30 minutes.
+• Bake the wings for 30 minutes.
 Then, while they are still in the oven, lower the oven temperature to "keep warm" (170°F) and keep the wings in the oven for one more hour to crisp up the skin.

 Notes